zacyzacy/zacyoungdale-website/content/_index.md

 ___2016___

-I was on the House Hippo Games team working on 'In The Grey' for the entire duration of the project.
+Was on the House Hippo Games team working on 'In The Grey' for the entire duration of the project.

 - Game Tool Programming
 - Animation/Camera Programming